Photos from total solar eclipse show awe as moon covers sun

 Some viewers donned red, green and blue to see the eclipse.
 As the moon blocked out the light of the sun, it changed how people saw the colors, NPR reported.
 Colors with longer wavelengths looked darker while colors with shorter wavelengths had "a chance to shine."

 Viewers also headed outside in big crowds to catch the eclipse outside the path of totality.
-Many watched in New York City, where there was a partial eclipse.
+Many watched in New York City, where there was a partial eclipse covering nearly 90% of the sun.

 Lawmakers also enjoyed the eclipse.
 U.S. Senate Majority Leader Chuck Schumer was spotted in eclipse glasses at the U.S. Capitol.
 Before the eclipse, the White House posted a short video of President Biden wearing his eclipse glasses and encouraging Americans to enjoy the view.
 "But don't be silly, folks — play it safe and wear protective eyewear," the message said.